kdl-org/kdl/SPEC.md

 ### Multi-line Strings

-When a Quoted or Raw String spans multiple lines with literal, non-escaped Newlines, it follows a special multi-line syntax that automatically "dedents" the string, allowing its value to be indented to a visually matching level if desired.
+Quoted and Raw Strings support multiple lines with literal, non-escaped Newlines.
+They must use a special multi-line syntax, and they automatically "dedent" the string, allowing its value to be indented to a visually matching level as desired.

-A Multi-line string _MUST_ start with a [Newline](#newline) immediately following its opening `"`.
-Its final line _MUST_ contain only whitespace, followed by a single closing `"`.
+A Multi-line string _MUST_ start with a [Newline](#newline) immediately following its opening `"""` (whether Quoted or Raw).
+Its final line _MUST_ contain only whitespace, followed by a closing `"""`.
 All in-between lines that contain non-newline characters _MUST_ start with _at least_ the exact same whitespace as the final line (precisely matching codepoints, not merely counting characters).
 They may contain additional whitespace following this prefix.